Lego Monkie Kid

-Lego Monkie Kid (悟空小侠 and stylized as LEGO Monkie Kid 悟空小侠) is a Lego theme inspired by the Monkey King and Journey to the West.
+Lego Monkie Kid (悟空小侠) is a Lego theme inspired by the Monkey King and Journey to the West.
 It is licensed from The Lego Group.
 The theme was first introduced in May 2020.
-The toy line is also accompanied by an animated television series that premiered in China on May 29, 2020, with the special Lego Monkie Kid: A Hero Is Born.
+The toy line is also accompanied by an animated television series that premiered in China that same month.

 Overview

 Lego Monkie Kid is inspired by the Monkey King and Journey to the West, which focuses on Monkie Kid and his friends, battling against a variety of demons who are trying to take over Megapolis.